elastic/uptime/.github/ISSUE_TEMPLATE/design_issue.md

 - Add the `design` label

-If in doubt, don’t hesitate to reach out to the `#observability-design` slack channel.
+If in doubt, don’t hesitate to reach out to the `#observability-design` Slack channel.